Gurobi/gurobi-optimods/docs/source/mods/lad-regression.rst

 The figure below compares the model coefficients trained on the original set and the outlier training set for each model type.
 We can see that the OLS model is much more significantly affected by the introduction of outliers.
-The dominant coefficients have approximately doubled in some cases,and some smaller coefficients have even reversed their sign.
+The dominant coefficients have approximately doubled in some cases, and some smaller coefficients have even reversed their sign.
 By comparison, the LAD model is almost unchanged by the introduction of these few outliers.